Tuesday, April 24, 2018

 When a lion or cheetah or leopard kills its prey, the death will be fairly clean and fairly quick.
 They'll generally go for the jugular (literally) and make it a last as little time as it can last.
 Then they can get on with the eating the way they want to.
 Dogs, like African wild dogs, jackals or hyena, are not so efficient, probably because they lack the size and agility of the cats.
 They may take several bites at an animal to weaken it or even might use their nails on their paws to slash at the stomach area.
 Sometimes this last strategy might not kill the target of the hunt but might debilitate the animal almost completely.
 In this case, the hunters might actually start eating their prey before the animal is even dead.

 What I've just described is typical of a pack hunt, where a number of pack members might be attacking a single animal.
-I'm not sure how the hyena we came across actually killed the zebra we saw it with, but I can tell you what it did after we came upon the scene.
+I'm not sure how the hyena we came across actually killed the zebra we saw it with, but I can tell you what it did after we came

 The hyena with the kill.
 I guess the zebra behind are making sure they keep an eye on him.